The Škoda Titan Desert Almería is governed by its own rules, which are published on the website.

 How many refreshment stations will there be?

-While their locations depend a lot on the course and characteristics of each stage, the organization of the ŠKODA Titan Series Almería does not plan to exceed a distance of 40 km between one Hydration Station and the next.
+While their locations depend a lot on the course and characteristics of each stage, the organization of the ŠKODA Titan Desert Almería does not plan to exceed a distance of 40 km between one Hydration Station and the next.

 What happens if I drop out of a stage or finish outside the time limit?